4 Best Digital Banking Solutions For e-residents

 When is a traditional bank account advisable?

-To open a traditioWhen is a traditional bank account advisable?nal bank account you will need to visit Tallinn at least once and meet with the staff.
+To open a traditional bank account you will need to visit Tallinn at least once and meet with the staff.
 This is because of the KYC policy -Know your customers-.
 Basically, they need to guarantee that your business is legitimate and that you are not a terrorist or into money laundering.

 Most Estonian traditional banks will apply a monthly fee for their banking services to e-Residents.